wp-plugins/fcchat/readme.txt

 1. Next install the new version.
 1. Finally, manually copy the changes you made to the old files into the current version's files.
 Do not replace the new files with the old files, as the structure of the new files may have changed; but instead, use the wordpress file editor to make the changes line by line.

-After upgrading, make sure you clear your browser cache and refresh the page.

 FEATURE LIST: